ofek/hatch-mypyc/README.md

 - `dependencies` - add more dependencies alongside `hatch-mypyc`
 - `require-runtime-dependencies` - set to `true` to include dependencies defined in the `project.dependencies` array
+- `require-runtime-features` - set to an array of named dependency groups that are defined in `project.optional-dependencies`

 ## License